 Bibi is now dedicated to sharing her passion for travel, hospitality, culture, and the culinary arts with the HipSilver fellowship.

 “I was not born for one corner; the whole world is my native land”.
 Seneca’s statement is Bibi’s motto.
-Bibi studied in four countries, worked in five continents, and learned six languages in a quest to unveil the allure of the unknown so she can share it with you as HipSilver’s Resident Nomad.
+Bibi studied in four countries, worked in five continents, and learned six languages in a quest to unveil the allure of the unknown and share it with you as HipSilver’s Resident Nomad.

-Bibi is one of only a few ‘Dual Pilgrims” who have walked the both UNESCO World Heritage Pilgrim Routes - Camino de Santiago in Europe and the Kuman Kodo in Japan and she has been certified in the traditions of hospitality by the Confederation of Hospitaleros de Santiago.
-When not journeying afield, she practices the twin arts of travel and hospitality at her ‘caravanserai’, a Malibu AirBnB on an organic Meyer Lemon orchard where guests and volunteers from around the world are accommodated in the Safari Chic Tent, the Wabi Sabi reTREAT, the Malibu Yurt and the Tiny House on Wheels, a Japanese Tea House and are treated to organic home-cooked menus collected around the globe.
-Above her dining table is a Japanese calligraphy scroll by Basho, “Each day is a journey, and the journey is home.”
+Bibi is one of the very few ‘Dual Pilgrims” who have walked both the UNESCO World Heritage Pilgrim Routes, Camino de Santiago in Europe, and the Kuman Kodo in Japan, and she has been certified in the traditions of hospitality by the Confederation of Hospitaleros de Santiago.
+When not journeying afield, she practices the twin arts of travel and hospitality at her ‘caravanserai’, a Malibu AirBnB at an organic Meyer Lemon orchard where guests and volunteers from around the world are accommodated in the Safari Chic Tent, the Wabi Sabi reTREAT, the Malibu Yurt, and the Tiny House on Wheels, a Japanese Tea House where people eat organic, home-cooked menus collected around the globe.
+Above her dining table is a Japanese calligraphy scroll by Basho; “Each day is a journey, and the journey is home.”

 Follow Bibi Jordan on Instagram @nomadchic